MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 ## Windows devices

-Intune device limit restrictions don't apply for the following Windows enrollment types:
+Intune device limit restrictions don't apply to the following Windows enrollment types:
 - Co-managed enrollments
 - Group policy object (GPO) enrollments
 - Microsoft Entra joined enrollments
-- Bulk Microsoft Entra joined enrollments
+- Automatic enrollment + bulk device enrollment
 - Autopilot enrollments
 - Device enrollment manager enrollments

 Devices enrolled via these methods are enrolled automatically or by an Intune admin, not by an employee or student, and are considered shared devices.

-Instead, you can set a [hard limit in Microsoft Entra ID](device-limit-intune-azure.md#azure-device-limit-restriction) to limit the number of devices that an employee can join or register with Microsoft Entra ID except Bulk Microsoft Entra joined enrollments.
-The **Maximum number of devices per user** setting in Microsoft Entra ID applies to devices that are Microsoft Entra joined or Microsoft Entra registered.
-It doesn't apply to Microsoft Entra hybrid joined devices.
+Instead, you can set a [hard limit in Microsoft Entra ID](device-limit-intune-azure.md#azure-device-limit-restriction) to limit the number of devices that an employee can join or register with Microsoft Entra ID.
+The **Maximum number of devices per user** setting in Microsoft Entra ID applies to devices that are Microsoft Entra joined or registered.
+The setting isn't supported on:

+- Microsoft Entra hybrid joined devices
+- Devices enrolled via automatic enrollment + bulk device enrollment

 ### Windows 10/11 example 1